ris0/mirror/README.md

 Raspberry Pi project.

 The idea was inspired by the MagicMirror project on the Raspberry Pi website.
-The application is built to act as a standalone device that displays information to the user.
+The objective of this project was to create a different version of the original project.
+This application implements facial and voice recognition to change states.

-Built with Node.js, Angular, Express, and some APIs.
+Built with Angular, Annyang Voice API, and a facial recognition API.